nhsland/futurenhs-platform/docs/tech-stack/why-rust.md

 ## Productivity

-While there will be an initial learning curve, we recommend the adoption of Rust in order to capitalise on the long-term productivity and efficiency gains it offers.

 Rust provides a number of features that enables developers to work faster:

 - Enums & structs allow complex domains to be correctly modelled easier than in many languages.